zcash/zips/drafts/str4d-stratum/draft1.rst

 The following parameters are only valid for ``VERSION == "04000000"``:

 ``PREVHASH`` (hex)
-  The hash of the previous block.
+  The 32-byte hash of the previous block, encoded as in a block header.

 ``MERKLEROOT`` (hex)
-  The Merkle root of the transactions in this block.
+  The 32-byte Merkle root of the transactions in this block, encoded as in a block header.

 ``RESERVED`` (hex)
-  A 256-bit reserved field; zero by convention.
+  A 32-byte reserved field, encoded as in a block header.
+Zero by convention.

 ``TIME`` (hex)
   The block time suggested by the server, encoded as in a block header.

-``BITS`` (compactBits)
+``BITS`` (hex)
-  The current network difficulty target.
+  The current network difficulty target, represented in compact format, encoded as in a block header.

 ``CLEAN_JOBS`` (bool)
   If true, a new block has arrived.
 The miner SHOULD abandon all previous jobs.